yduf/yduf.github.io/_posts/2025-05-08-share-power-xpra.md

 {% endhighlight %}

 ## see also
-- [Install Xpra](https://richrose.dev/posts/linux/xpra/xpra-setup/) - suggest to run vscode with xpra to make available in a browser
+- [Install Xpra](https://richrose.dev/posts/linux/xpra/xpra-setup/) - suggest to run vscode with xpra to make remote available in a browser